brian-ikiara/alx-higher_level_programming/0x06-python-classes/README.md

 	    @age.setter
 	    def age(self, years):
-		"""set the dog's age.
+		"""Set the dog's age.

-		the '@age.setter' declares this method as a setter function, it's a decorator too. assigns a value to the private instance attribute that meets the criteria specified here.
+		The '@age.setter' declares this method as a setter function, it's a decorator too.
+Assigns a value to the private instance attribute that meets the criteria specified here.

-		args:
+		Args:
 		    years (int): age in dog years.

 		"""
 		if isinstance(years, int):
 		    if years < 0:
-		        raise valueerror("your dog is too young!")
+		        raise ValueError("Your dog is too young!")
 		    if years > 30:
-		        raise valueerror("your dog is too old. contact guinness world records") self.__age = years
+		        raise ValueError("Your dog is too old. contact guinness world records") self.__age = years
 		    doggos += 1
 		else:
-		    raise typeerror("age should be a number")
+		    raise TypeError("Age should be a number")

 	    def print_doggo(self):
-		"""print the dog(s) info."""
+		"""Print the Doggo's info."""
-		print("this is doggo #{:d}".format(doggos, end=" ")
+		print("This is Doggo #{:d}".format(doggos, end=" ")
-		print("they're called {}".format(self.name), end=" ")
+		print("They're called {}".format(self.name), end=" ")
 		print("and they're {:d} years old.".format(self.__age))

 	if __name__ == "__main__":
-	    dog1 = doggo("butter", 5)
+	    dog1 = Doggo("Butter", 5)
-	    doggo.print_doggo()
+	    Doggo.print_doggo()
 	    dog2 = doggo("dodge", 6)
 	    doggo.print_doggo()
 ```